Skip to content

 Pentesting & Honeypots

 There are other proactive methods for seeking out new threat intel such as engaging in red teaming, purple teaming, pentesting, sandbox testing and using a honeypot.
 All of these help you better understand the threats targeting your systems and determine the efficacy of your detections.
-At least some of these exercises should be included in your DE process as a mechanism for gathering additional information about techniques and procedures used by attackers against your environment.
+At least some of these exercises should be included in your DE process as a mechanism for gathering additional information about techniques and procedures used by attackers, strengthening your cybersecurity incident response strategy.

-What Role Does an EDR/XDR Tool Play in DE?
+What Role Does an EDR/XDR Tool Play in Detection Engineering?

 In the SANS white paper: Detecting Malicious Activity in Large Enterprises, it is emphasized that absolute visibility across your environment (servers, containers, PCs, network, on-premises and in the cloud) is of utmost importance.
 You cannot secure what you cannot see.
 This is where a good EDR/XDR solution comes in.